iamTadaeltadi/flutter-search/README.md

 When you search "bob", we just look it up in the hash map.
 Instant results.

+Heavy searches run in a background isolate (via `compute`) so the UI stays smooth even when the dataset scales.

 Results are scored by relevance:
 - Username matches score highest (100 points)
 - Name matches next (80 points)